 Holywell takes steps to apply the Assess-Plan-Do-Review cycle as indicated in the Code of Practice 2015 section 6.40-6.51.
 We use a variety of assessment and organisational tools, conversations with teachers, support staff, parents and learners to carry out the process effectively.
 If through the Assess-Plan-Do-Review cycle, it is found that the child or young person has not made adequate progress, then additional measures will be put in place.
-If adequate support has been put in place over a prolonged period of time without any success, then an application for an Education, Health and Care Needs Assessment may be made to the Local Authority.
+If adequate support has been put in place over a prolonged period of time without any success, then the school will look to refer to the relevant agencies for further support.
+If there are still significant gaps in their learning and they are considerably below the age expected targets for their age, then an application for an Education, Health and Care Needs Assessment may be made to the Local Authority.
 In considering whether an Education, Health and Care Needs Assessment is necessary, the Local Authority should consider whether there is evidence that despite the school having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child or young person, they have not made expected progress.